 International Women’s Day (IWD) has become a significant annual moment for brands whose target market is female.
-It is a day to launch conversations, position your business as being dedicated to gender equality and an opportunity to facilitate storytelling about the unique experience of being a woman.
+It is a day to launch conversations, position your business as being dedicated to gender equality and an opportunity to facilitate storytelling about the unique experience of being a woman by working with a key influencer.

 Unsurprisingly, influencers are now key to brand activations on IWD.
 They specialise in making the deeply personal relatable and can be counted on to start discussions around issues brand partners care about.